 Spanner rolls out query optimizer updates as new query optimizer versions.
 By default, each database starts using the latest version of the optimizer no sooner than 30 days after that version has been released.

 If you're using a GoogleSQL-dialect database, you can manage the query optimizer version that your queries use.
-Before committing to the latest version, you can compare query performance profiles between older versions and the latest version.
+Before committing to the latest version, you can compare query performance profiles between earlier versions and the latest version.
 To learn more, see Manage the query optimizer.

 Query optimizer version history